ibm-cloud-architecture/refarch-kc-container-ms/docs/kstreams/README.md

 So the features in this project are:

+* Listen to ContainerAdded event from the `containers` topic and maintains a stateful table of container inventory.
-* Listen to OrderCreated event from `orders` and assign a container to `containers` topics.
+* Listen to OrderCreated event from `orders` and assign a container from the inventory based on the pickup location and the container location and characteristics.
-* Implemented as java application packaged with dockerfile
+* Implemented as JAXRS application deployed on Liberty and packaged with dockerfile.
-* Deploy to kubernetes
+* Deploy to kubernetes or run with docker-compose

 ## Start with maven

-Kafka stream deliver a Maven archetype to create a squeleton project.
+Kafka stream delivers a Maven archetype to create a squeleton project.
 ```sh
 mvn archetype:generate -DarchetypeGroupId=org.apache.kafka -DarchetypeArtifactId=streams-quickstart-java     -DarchetypeVersion=2.1.0     -DgroupId=kc-container     -DartifactId=kc-container-streams    -Dversion=0.1     -Dpackage=containerManager
 ```